 The automation plugin enables your team to organise projects more easily without having to worry about forgetting tasks.
 Since plugin version 3.0.3, it is also possible to set an individual resubmission date for a task.
 This way, every user can choose a date on which he or she will be resubmitted a task for processing.

 In this article, we will show you how to set a task to resubmission with the help of the Automation Plugin.

 What you need for the ticket resubmission in Redmine and how to proceed

-- Current Redmine version 4.1x or higher
+- Current Redmine version according to our minimum requirements

 With the help of an automation rule, you can already resubmit tasks to the user after a period of time defined by you.
 With the upcoming resubmission function, you will be able to do this directly and individually for the user.
 This is how it works:

 First, you activate the corresponding option for using the resubmission for issues in the plugin configuration of the automation plugin.

 It is important that you define a trigger status (Resubmission trigger status) that marks such issues.
 Then, when the user selects this status, a date field is displayed in which the resubmission date is entered.